Creating and Managing Workflows

 When testing a workflow loop, you can see the results of the loop on each item in its list of inputs by selecting the Loop operator.
 You can select the individual items from the list to review additional details.

-If your workflow test succeeds, you can enable your workflow from the list of workflows.
+When your workflow test completes with a Success step, you can enable your workflow from the list of workflows.

-If your workflow error is related to a step's configuration, select the X icon to go back to the workflow builder and keep working.
+If your workflow error is related to a step's configuration, select the X icon to go back to the workflow builder and make any necessary changes.

 Simulating a Workflow Test